aahmedsamy/ecommerce-simple-cart/README.md

 Open your browser and go to http://localhost:8000 to start testing the app.

 ### Testing the App
-Visit http://localhost:8000/api/schema/swagger-ui/#/ in your browser.
+- Visit http://localhost:8000/api/schema/swagger-ui/#/ in your browser.
-Use the Swagger UI interface to explore and test the available API endpoints.
+- Use the Swagger UI interface to explore and test the available API endpoints.
+- Navigate to http://localhost:8000/api/schema/swagger-ui/#/customers/customers_create and create a Customer user.
+Use its ID in all other requests.
 ### Notes
 Ensure that Docker and Docker Compose are installed on your machine before running the project.
 If you encounter any issues, refer to the project's documentation or contact the author.